Sports in the Las Vegas metropolitan area: National Basketball Association

 The Milwaukee Bucks had also been mentioned as possible candidates for relocation to Las Vegas, as were the Seattle SuperSonics before their relocation to Oklahoma City.

 Former UNLV and NBA player Jackie Robinson has been working to build the All Net Resort and Arena, a $1.4 billion privately funded complex encompassing an arena, hotel and shopping project near the SLS Las Vegas and Turnberry Towers that could attract an NBA franchise to Las Vegas.
-The arena itself would cost $670 million, being operated by Comcast-Spectacor (owners of another NBA stadium, Philadelphia's Wells Fargo Center).
+The arena itself would cost $670 million, being operated by Comcast-Spectacor (owners of another NBA stadium, Philadelphia's Xfinity Mobile Arena).
 Designed by the Cuningham Group, the arena was planned to open in 2017.
 The All Net Arena saw its groundbreaking ceremony on October 29, 2014, and Robinson entered into negotiations with Clark County expecting to begin construction by Fall 2015.
 However, the plan was placed on hold in 2016 due to financing problems.

 Las Vegas hosted the 2007 NBA All-Star Game, the only time the event has been held in a non-NBA city.
 As part of the conditions the NBA set for holding the game in Las Vegas, sports books agreed not to take bets on the game.
 The NBA Summer League is currently held in Paradise, Nevada.
 The 2008 and 2012 United States men's Olympic basketball teams trained in Las Vegas, and played a game at the Thomas & Mack Center against the Dominican Republic.
+Recently, Las Vegas hosted part of the NBA Cup at T-Mobile Arena in 2023, 2024, and 2025.